-Of all the processes we might wish to attempt to model in a laboratory bench test, machining, forming or forging processes are perhaps the most difficult.
 In all cases, the process involves substantial and rapid modification of one side of the tribological contact, either by removal of material (machining) or plastic deformation of the material (forming and forging).
 All processes involve both macro and micro changes to the microstructure and surface topography.
-This results in a significant variation of the friction coefficient during the forming process.
-An adequate model thus requires continuous replacement of one side of the contact.
-Most conventional tribometers involve continuous sliding on the same wear track, thus rendering them ineffective as models for machining, forming or forging processes.
+This results in a significant variation in the friction coefficient during the process.
+An adequate model requires continuous replacement of one side of the contact.
+Most conventional tribometers involve continuous sliding on the same wear track, thus rendering them inadequate as effective models for machining, forming or forging processes.

-A further complication is that the majority of lubricated contacts are complex, involving a wide variety of different regimes (boundary, mixed and hydrodynamic) in a single system and the lubricants involved must provide lubricity, additive protection, corrosion protection and cooling.
+A further complication is that the majority of lubricated contacts are complex, involving a wide variety of different regimes (boundary, mixed and hydrodynamic) in a single system; the lubricants involved must provide lubricity, additive protection, corrosion protection and cooling.
 In both dry and lubricated systems, tooling and coatings must be chosen to be resistant to material transfer (pick-up and galling), thermal and mechanical shock, wear and surface fatigue.